REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Conclusion

-In conclusion, we present the ViBE tool, which automates the discovery of potential biases in visual datasets and their annotations.
-We perform this investigation along three axes: object-based, gender-based, and geography-based, and note that there are many more axes along which biases live.
+In conclusion, we present the REVISE tool, which automates the discovery of potential biases in visual datasets and their annotations.
+We perform this investigation along three axes: object-based, person-based, and

+geography-based, and note that there are many more axes along which biases live.
 What cannot be automated is determining which of these biases are problematic and which are not, so we hope that by surfacing anomalous patterns as well as actionable next steps to the user, we can at least bring these biases to light.